In this article, you'll learn:

 Deriving meaningful insights from your test campaigns and applying them to improve your website's conversion rate is the ultimate objective of your test campaigns.
-The test campaign reports help you to validate the hypothesis you test during the test and derive a better understanding of visitor behavior on your website.
+The test campaign reports help you validate the hypothesis you test during the test and derive a better understanding of visitor behaviour on your website.

 Viewing Multivariate Test Reports

 To access the Multivariate test report, select the test campaign for which you want to view the report, and go to the DETAILED REPORT tab.

 To view the report corresponding to a goal or variations, choose the appropriate option under the DETAILED REPORT tab.
 Here, you can also compare the data of different goals or variations using the Compare Goals option.

 - To view a specific goal’s report, go to DETAILED REPORT > GOALS and select the goal from all the ones listed on the panel on the right side of the dashboard.

 - To view reports for the different combinations/variations in your test, go to DETAILED REPORT > VARIATIONS and select a combination from all the combinations listed on the panel on the right side of the dashboard.